kckarnige/e694/README.md

 >*(A-Z/1-9) FIX -> 694*

-For anyone who wants to send someone an e621 post.
-Works just like official means, just more consistent and flexible!
-No restrictions, and URLs can end with filenames!
+For anyone who wants to send someone else an eSix or eNine post.
+Embeds show post info like rating, score, date posted, and the presumed author based on tags.
+It also supports video for Discord embeds!
+All you need to do is switch "e621" with "e694" in the URL; this also works with "e926"!

 ----

 ### Why should I use this?

 - No restrictions on who or what can fetch the content.
+- Unlike eSix and eNine's embeds, e694 embeds support displaying video!
 - Media URLs are shorter and straight-forwards.
-- Works just about the same as official e6.
+- Works just about the same as official eSix.
-- Embed accounts for contributors, even for e926.
+- Author count also includes contributors.
-- Media size in embeds are consistent, meaning pixel art can be seen in embeds just like a 4K image.
+- Media display size in embeds are consistent, meaning pixel art can be seen in embeds just as well as a video.

 ----